rexthompson/DATA-512-Final-Project/final_project_plan.md

 The schema above, as well as more information on the Blockface dataset, can be found here:
 http://wwwqa.seattle.gov/Documents/Departments/SDOT/ParkingProgram/data/SeattlePaidBlockfaceMetadata.pdf

-### Potential Limitations
+### Potential Data Limitations

 So far, I have identified the following possible limitations to the data:

-* In late 2015 the City of Seattle began implementing demand-based parking prices.
-I need to research this further, but this could complicate the analysis.
+* In late 2015 the City of Seattle began implementing demand-based parking prices.<sup>[1](https://www.geekwire.com/2014/seattle-may-install-dynamic-pricing-parking-meters/)</sup> I need to research this further, but this could complicate the analysis.
 If the data does not capture this type of parking rate well, I may choose to only look at data from prior to the implementation of this methodology.
 * The data does not include exact location information beyond general region (e.g. Pioneer Square).
 I may be able to retrieve this from another data source, but it may turn out to be too difficult, in which case I will declare specific geolocation to be beyond the scope of the analysis.
 At present I actually do not even think my research questions (below) necessitate such fine-grained details.

 Other limitations may present themselves as I dive into the data.